 How Does The Plum Cake Taste?

-A classic vanilla cake that's sweet and spiced with the comforting warmth of cinnamon and cardamom.
+A classic cake that's sweet and spiced with the comforting warmth of cinnamon and cardamom.
 Paired with the tartness of plums, each moist and soft bite offers a burst of juicy tanginess.
 Delicious!

 ⏲️ Recommended Equipment